 A non-traded REIT is a form of real estate investment tool that can reduce taxes by providing potential distributions that are partially tax favored.
 Non-traded REITs are typically owned by a company that owns and operates income-producing real estate, or related assets.

-These assets may include commercial office buildings, shopping malls, multi-family housing, hotels/motels, resort property, self-storage facilities, warehouses, and mortgages.
+These assets may include commercial office buildings, shopping malls, multi-family housing, hotels/motels, resort property, warehouses, and mortgages.
 Unlike many real estate companies, a non-traded REIT does not develop real estate properties for resale.
 Instead, a non-traded REITs buy and develop property primarily to operate them as part of its own investment portfolio.

 Three Types of REITs